Reduced Density Matrices Through Machine Learning

 We then benchmark the self-attention NN on the translationally-invariant HF calculations for a four-band model with short-range repulsion.
-Our results show that an NN trained only on $L=6, 8$ can maintain a relatively low mean squared error (MSE, below $5\times10^{-3}$) for up to $L=50$.
-Furthermore, for all $L$ from $10, 12, \dots 50$, using the NN predictions as the initial 1-RDM for HF calculations results in a $>90\%$ reduction in the number of HF iterations required for convergence compared to the HF calculations with random initialization (\cref{sec:toymodelpart}).
+Our results show that an NN trained only on $6 \times 6$ and $8 \times 8$ meshes can maintain a relatively low mean squared error (MSE, below $5\times10^{-3}$) for up to $50\times 50$.
+Furthermore, for momentum mesh sizes from $10\times 10, 12\times 12, \dots, 50\times 50$, using the NN predictions as the initial 1-RDM for HF calculations results in a $91.61\%$---$94.24\%$ reduction in the number of HF iterations required for convergence compared to the HF calculations with random initialization (\cref{sec:toymodelpart}).

 We finally benchmark both NNs on the HF calculations that allow translation breaking in half-filled Hubbard model.
 We again compare the HF iteration numbers between using the NN-predicted final 1-RDM as initial 1-RDMs and using the random initial 1-RDMs.
-We find a significant ($>70-90\%$) reduction in the number of HF iterations for up to $L=30$ using SIRENs trained only on $L=8$, and a self-attention NN trained only on $L=8, 10$ (\cref{app:hubbard}).
-The remarkable reduction in iteration numbers for HF calculations---that forbids and allows translational breaking---demonstrates the potential of NNs for speeding up the calculation of or even the precise prediction of RDMs of large-size systems.
+We find a significant ($60.79\%$---$92.78\%$) reduction in the number of HF iterations for up to $30\times 30$ using SIRENs trained only on the $8 \times 8$ mesh, and a self-attention NN trained only on $8\times 8$ and $10\times 10$ meshes (\cref{app:hubbard}).
+The remarkable reduction in iteration numbers for HF calculations---that forbid or allow translational breaking---demonstrates the potential of NNs for speeding up the calculation of or even the precise prediction of RDMs of large-size systems.

-We note that our work is the first to construct NNs that predict large-size $n$-RDMs that exploits the interpolable structure of $n$-RDMs in momentum space.
-Previous developments of NNs for $n$-RDMs focuses on (i) establishing maps between $n$-RDM and certain physical quantities and (ii) the $n$-RDM in real space.~\cite{shao2023machinelearningelectronicstructure, Ma2024MachineLH, DelgadoGranados2025ML2RDM, Hazra_2024,Li_2022,Gong_2023}.
+We note that our work is the first to construct NNs that predict large-size $n$-RDMs for strongly correlated phases, exploiting the interpolable structure of $n$-RDMs in momentum space.
+In contrast to our work, previous developments of NNs that involve RDMs either focus on real-space 1-RDM in ab initio calculations (such as density functional theory) to establish maps between $1$-RDM and other quantities~\cite{shao2023machinelearningelectronicstructure,Ma2024MachineLH,Hazra_2024,Li_2022,Gong_2023} or 2-RDM for chemical molecules~\cite{Vogiatzis2023DataDriven,DelgadoGranados2025ML2RDM}.
 Our general idea of using NNs for interpolable $n$-RDMs, exemplified by our implementations for pair–pair correlation functions and 1-RDMs, might open a new avenue for studying strongly correlated states.